 Because aerial lifts are at increased risk of falls and subsequent injuries, it’s important that any equipment you use has outriggers to help stabilize everything and that all workers receive proper training and relevant certifications.

-JJ Connell is the rental company for all your material handling equipment rental needs.
+Connell Material Handling is the rental company for all your material handling equipment rental needs.
 In addition to offering a wide selection of rentals or buying options, we also offer repair services.

 Besides scissor lift rentals, we offer other material handling rentals like: